ava-labs/hypersdk/README.md

 To hide this complexity from the user, everything other than compute units are done in the background.
 Just need to add uint16 to end of any keys to indicate the max bytes they could store.
+This allows for full fee precomputation for a reasonable burden for type storage.

 #### Hot Access Discount Over Block
 If a key has already been accessed in a given block, any future access